sagarhattalge/reliablestore/terms/index.md

 We strongly advise you to read the terms and conditions and privacy policies of any third-party websites or services you visit.

----

 ## Termination

 We may terminate or suspend access to our Service immediately, without prior notice or liability, for any reason whatsoever, including if you breach these Terms.

 All provisions of these Terms which by their nature should survive termination shall survive termination, including ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

 Upon termination, your right to use the Service will immediately cease.
 If you wish to terminate your account, you may simply stop using the Service.

----

 ## Disclaimer

 Your use of the Service is at your sole risk.
 The Service is provided on an “AS IS” and “AS AVAILABLE” basis.
-The Service is provided without warranties of any kind, whether express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The Service is provided without warranties of any kind, whether express or implied, including but not limited to implied warranties of merchantability, fitness for a particular purpose, and non-infringement.

----

 ## Governing Law